Biography available as a : pdf.

 Dr. Douglas H. Werner received the B.S., M.S., and Ph.D. degrees in electrical engineering and the M.A. degree in mathematics from The Pennsylvania State University (Penn State), University Park, in 1983, 1985, 1989, and 1986, respectively.

-He is the John L. and Genevieve H. McCain Chair Professor at the Pennsylvania State University Department of Electrical Engineering.
+He holds the John L. and Genevieve H. McCain Chair Professorship in the Pennsylvania State University Department of Electrical Engineering.
 He is the director of the Computational Electromagnetics and Antennas Research Lab (CEARL) as well as a member of the Communications and Space Sciences Lab (CSSL).
 He is also a faculty member of the Materials Research Institute (MRI) at Penn State.